cardano-foundation/CIPs/cps-wallet-connector/README.md

 Whilst most wallet softwares generally offer a users a range of features, at their core all wallets are primarily concerned with the management of cryptographic operations.
 The majority of wallets build on this by using a chain indexer, so information related to the wallets crypto credentials can be gathered and presented to users.
 Any operation beyond core cryptographic functions should be considered to be optionally extra by wallets and thus not included in base connector standards.

+#### Types of Wallet
+No-data - just base crypto (i.e. HWWs)
+- places all management of UTxOs on dApps (could be applied for Voltaire - just approve votes, not care about UTxOs)
+- Could just share root public key -> so dApp discovers addresses
+- All wallets! - the most inclusive.
+Is interesting for future applications.
+- Embedded wallets?
+- script wallets?
+- Can just be library
+Own-data - knows about it’s own data (used addresses, utxos, etc.)
+- Two sources of truth problem (CIP30)
+- Hard to draw the lines between these
+Full-data - can index chain for any information
+- (Could add expense to wallet providers)
+- dApps can ask wallet for any chain info
+- Single source of truth
+- Gives users the ability to choose source of truth
+- Adam; User able to bring their own data - running local node etc.
+- Data API to be out of scope for this CPS.
+- Probably not historical state, but certainly ledger state

 ### Strive for interoperable and extensible APIs
 Design APIs which are interoperable between connection standards and wallet types.